Leukemia: MN Public Health Data Access - MN Dept. of Health

 The overall leukemia incidence rate in Minnesota has increased slightly since 1988.
 Mortality has slightly decreased.
 As with national data, incidence rates are consistently higher in males than in females.
-Leukemia is the eighth leading type of cancer in Minnesota for males and females.
-From 2014 to 2016, an average of 625 cases of leukemia in males and 390 cases of leukemia in females were diagnosed in Minnesotans each year.
+Leukemia is the eighth leading type of cancer in Minnesota for males and the ninth for females.
+From 2016 to 2018, an average of 645 cases of leukemia in males and 409 cases of leukemia in females were diagnosed in Minnesotans each year.

 Leukemia in Minnesota

-Incidence increased by less than 1% per year since 1988 for both sexes combined, with similar increases for each sex alone.
-Most recently, the age-adjusted incidence rate of leukemia was 21.1 new cases per 100,000 males and 11.4 new cases per 100,000 females.
+Incidence increased by about 1% per year since 1988 for both sexes combined, with similar increases for each sex alone.
+Most recently, the age-adjusted incidence rate of leukemia was 20.9 new cases per 100,000 males and 12.0 new cases per 100,000 females.

 Leukemia in Minnesota, by age

-The rate of leukemia increases with age, with the exception of a slightly higher rate of leukemia among children less than 5 years of age.
-The rate of leukemia is highest among males aged 80 years and older.
+The rate of leukemia increases with age, except for a slightly higher rate of leukemia among children less than 5 years of age.
+The rate of leukemia is highest among people aged 80 years and older.

 Leukemia is a cancer of the cells of blood-forming tissues, including the lymphatic system and bone marrow.
 Bone marrow is where blood cells are formed.
 Blood is made up of a number of different cells including red blood cells, white blood cells, platelets, and plasma.
 White blood cells are called leukocytes.
 In a person with leukemia, large amounts of abnormal white blood cells are produced.
 They do not function well and may crowd out normal cells.